Andrew-Hogan/easymunk/README.md

 1. Ensure Python and Pip are in the environment path variable.
 2. Inside a terminal; enter the command "pip install easymunk"

-Currently only tested compatible with Python 3.
+Built in Python 3.6 - should now be compatible with Python 2.6+ and Python 3.6+.

 ## Use